Akuli/porcupine/README.md

     $ sudo apt install python3-tk

 Then you can download Porcupine, `cd` to where you downloaded it and run it with Python's `-m` option.
-Fore example, like this:
+Fore example, it might look like this if you use Git for downloading Porcupine:

     $ git clone https://github.com/Akuli/porcupine
     $ cd porcupine